X5GON/platform-api/README.md

 This project contains the code base used to setup the main component that connects different services together.
 The project contains various services:

-- **Platform baseline.** Contains the Platform API and redirections to other microservices.
+- **Platform API.** Contains the Platform API and redirections to other microservices.
   The code is found in the [platform](./platform) folder.
 In addition, the platform service also serves the frontend, which can be found in `./platform/frontend` folder.
 The frontend is a submodule whose code base is found [here](https://github.com/X5GON/platform-ui/tree/master).

-- **Recommender engine.** Contains the code for providing recommendations.
+- **Recommender Engine.** Contains the code for providing recommendations.
 The code is found in the [recsys](./recsys) folder.

 - **Search API.** The Search API is included as a submodule.
 The code will be stored in the [search](./search) folder, but The whole documentation and code of the service is found [here](https://github.com/X5GON/search-api).